lunarphp/lunar/docs/core/upgrading.md

 Model extending has been completely rewritten and will require changes to your Laravel app if you have previously extended Lunar models.

-The biggest difference is now Lunar models implement a contract (interface) and support Dependency injection across your storefront and the Lunar panel.
+The biggest difference is now Lunar models implement a contract (interface) and support dependency injection across your storefront and the Lunar panel.

 You will need to update how you register models in Lunar.